 1 x Bio Wipes

-Let’s take a closer look at why the technology behind these products is so effective and why the products work so effectively…
+Let’s take a closer look at why the technology behind these products is so effective and why they work so well.

 These biological cleaning products are made up of “good” living bacteria to break down and liquefy soils such as fat, proteins, carbohydrates and grease while simultaneously eliminating odours.
 When this type of bacteria cleaning product is applied, the microorganisms begin to digest the waste and the “good” bacteria in turn multiply.
-The soil is broken down and continues to break down the soil into smaller pieces, until there is nothing left.
+The soil is broken down and continues to break down into smaller pieces until it is completely decomposed.

-Bacteria use the enzymes they produce to break down complex waste into simple compounds, which it then consumes, thereby completely eliminating grime, waste and odours.
+Bacteria use the enzymes they produce to break down complex waste into simple compounds, which they then consume, thereby eliminating grime, waste and odours.

 The bio bacterial cleaner makes cleaning quicker and easier.
-The product keeps on working even after you have finished cleaning.
+The product continues to work even after you have finished cleaning.

-With so many choices for vacuum cleaners on the market the choice can be difficult, particularly if you are seeking an environmentally friendly vacuum cleaner.
-Here we have prepared a list of things to help you pinpoint what you need to look out for when making your next vacuum cleaner purchase.
+With numerous options available on the market, selecting a vacuum cleaner can be challenging, especially if you're seeking an environmentally friendly model.
+Here, we have prepared a list to help you identify what to look for when making your next purchase of a vacuum cleaner.

-The purpose of a high performance vacuum cleaner is to get as much dirt and soil out of carpets to ensure your home is clean and fresh.
-During this process we should take note of the toll this may be having on the wider environment, our home environment and our lives, particularly if you are an allergy or asthma suffer or have family members who are.
+The purpose of a high-performance vacuum cleaner is to remove as much dirt and soil from carpets as possible, ensuring your home is clean and fresh.
+During this process, we should take note of the toll this may be having on the broader environment, our home environment, and our lives, particularly if you are an allergy or asthma sufferer or have family members who are.

 These sucking machines consume energy in the form of electricity to operate efficiently.
-It’s important to note that corded vacuum cleaners are deemed more energy efficient than cordless/battery powered vacuum cleaners.
-This is due to batteries that require recharging which in the long run, increases your energy consumption.
+It's important to note that corded vacuum cleaners are generally considered more energy-efficient than cordless/battery-powered vacuum cleaners.
+This is due to batteries that require recharging, which, in the long run, increases your energy consumption.
 The batteries also increase the presence of toxic particles in the environment.
-So opt for a corded vacuum cleaner.
+Opt for a corded vacuum cleaner instead.

-Let’s face it vacuum cleaners are dirt and dust collectors.
-Essentially that’s their purpose, however there are many vacuum cleaners that leak dust because they don’t have strong quality seals.
-If you suffer from allergies or asthma or someone in your home does, it can also increase the likelihood of health concerns if dirt and dust are being moved around in your home, rather than being eliminated.
-It’s also important to choose a vacuum cleaner that has a HEPA (high-efficiency particulate air) filter which will be the most effective at reducing particulate matter in the air.
+Let's face it, vacuum cleaners are designed to collect dirt and dust.
+Essentially, that's their purpose; however, many vacuum cleaners leak dust because they lack strong quality seals.
+If you or someone in your home suffers from allergies or asthma, it can also increase the likelihood of health concerns if dirt and dust are not correctly removed, but instead are circulated throughout your home.
+It's also essential to choose a vacuum cleaner with a HEPA (High-Efficiency Particulate Air) filter, which is the most effective at reducing particulate matter in the air.

-Bagless vacuum cleaners create less waste and are most cost effective because you don’t have to replace the bags.
-They are also easier to clean however, it’s important to consider how and where you dispose of the waste that collects in the canister.
-We recommend you wear a mask when emptying the canister because of the dust that is released, particularly if you are an allergy or asthma sufferer.
-However there are pros and cons for both bag and bagless cleaners.
+Bagless vacuum cleaners create less waste and are more cost-effective because you don't have to replace the bags.
+They are also easier to clean; however, it's essential to consider how and where you dispose of the waste that collects in the canister.
+We recommend wearing a mask when emptying the canister due to the dust released, particularly if you are an allergy or asthma sufferer.
+However, there are pros and cons for both bag and bagless cleaners.
 You can read more about these at: https://www.choice.com.au/home-and-living/laundry-and-cleaning/vacuum-cleaners/articles/bag-versus-bagless

 If you are using vacuum cleaners that have cloth bags, you may have noticed odours coming from the vacuum.
-This is due to improper maintenance or not servicing the vacuum cleaners.
-The odours are caused by bacteria or mould that grow inside the bag.
-It is important to empty the bags to keep the vacuum running efficiently, it is also important to keep it emptied to prevent bacteria and mould from growing and causing foul odour.
+This is due to improper maintenance, such as neglecting to service the vacuum cleaners or conduct regular house cleaning.
+Bacteria or mould grow inside the bag and cause unpleasant odours.
+To keep the vacuum running efficiently, you must empty the bags regularly.
+Additionally, you need to keep them empty to prevent the growth of bacteria and mould, which can lead to foul odours.
 It is also equally important to clean or replace the filters regularly.
-If you vacuum any food items, strongly recommended to empty or change the bag daily.
-You may also consider investing in vacuum cleaners that have sealed HEPA filtration system.
+If you vacuum any food items, be sure to empty or change the bag daily.
+You may also consider investing in vacuum cleaners that have a sealed HEPA filtration system.
 This will keep odour-causing bacteria from escaping the bag.

-We hope this guide helps you when it’s time to make your next vacuum cleaner purchase.
-Look for environmentally friendly factors that give the best results whilst also caring form our future and our health.
+We hope this guide helps you when it's time to make your next vacuum cleaner purchase.
+Look for environmentally friendly factors that deliver the best results while also caring for our future and health.

 This month we get into the nitty gritty of mopping and which method is best for your home.